🔥 Join our free SvelteKit Workshop on June 28 - only 9 seats remaining ! 💨 Save Your Spot!

 How to fix the "document is not defined" error

-They are a few ways to fix this error that you can use depending on the situation.
+You can use a few ways to fix this error, depending on the situation.

 Use SvelteKit browser module